 Music and wine pairing.
 What if we combine those two somewhat.
 At least to try.
 What a combo it might be, right?

-In 2009, archaeologists excavating a cave in southern Germany uncovered a flute carved from a vulture’s wing bone.
-WHAT?
-The delicate artifact is the oldest known musical instrument on earth, indicating that people have been making music for over 40,000 years.
-That’s crazy isn’t it?
-Stone Age party!
-And I thought 70’s music is considered as oldie.
+Back in 2009, archaeologists digging in a cave in southern Germany discovered a flute carved from a vulture’s wing bone.
+Wait, what?
+This fragile piece is actually the oldest known musical instrument on Earth, showing that humans have been making music for over 40,000 years.
+Mind-blowing, right?
+A Stone Age jam session!
+And here I thought the ‘70s counted as oldies.

 Chardonnay